-Stage III Degree completion The doctoral candidate will petition the Graduate Committee and the School of Education faculty for graduation upon the satisfactory completion of (1) an approved program, which includes 42 units of post-Ed.S. coursework (132 units postbaccalaureate); (2) the doctoral dissertation; and (3) the final oral examination.
+Stage III Degree completion The doctoral candidate will petition the Graduate Committee and the School of Education faculty for graduation upon the satisfactory completion of (1) an approved program, which includes 42 units of post-Ed.S. coursework (132 units postbaccalaureate); (2) the qualifying examinations; (3) the doctoral dissertation; and (4) the final oral examination.